Vvamp/proton-chrome-extension/readme.md

  - Drop the downloaded zip into the extension page

 ## Contributing
-Missing any features, experiences issues or have any other feedback?
-Submit an issue!
+Missing any features, experiences issues or have any other feedback? <a href="https://github.com/MostwantedRBX/proton-chrome-extension/issues" target="_blank">Submit an issue!</a>

 Rather contribute yourself?
 Feel free!
 1. Fork the Project